StevenLiuWen/ano_pred_cvpr2018/README.md

 ![scalars_tensorboard](assets/scalars.JPG)

 ![images_tensorboard](assets/images.JPG)
-Since all frames are loaded into BGR channels in training and testing, the visualized images look different from RGB channels.
+Since the models are trained in BGR image color channels, the visualized images in tensorboard look different from RGB channels.
+In the demo, we change the output images from BGR to RGB.

 ## Notes
 The flow loss (temporal loss) module is based on [a TensorFlow implementation of FlowNet2](https://github.com/sampepose/flownet2-tf).
 Thanks for their nice work.